Jeannine Parvati Baker

 Jeannine Parvati (June 1, 1949, North Hollywood, Los Angeles – December 1, 2005, Joseph, Utah), born Jeannine O'Brien, was an anti-circumcision activist, yoga teacher, midwife and author.

 Parvati's first book, Prenatal Yoga & Natural Childbirth, was influenced by ashtanga yogi Baba Hari Dass.
 Her second, the influential Hygieia: A Woman's Herbal, was her master's thesis in psychology at San Francisco State University.
-Later she co-authored, with her second husband and under the last name Parvati-Baker, Conscious Conception: Elemental Journey through the Labyrinth of Sexuality.
+Later she co-authored with her second husband and under the last name Parvati-Baker, Conscious Conception: Elemental Journey through the Labyrinth of Sexuality.

-Parvati practiced as a midwife in Sonoma County, California for over ten years, before moving to rural southern Utah where she continued her practice and taught Prenatal Yoga while raising a family.
+Parvati practiced as a midwife in Sonoma County, California, for over ten years, before moving to rural southern Utah, where she continued her practice and taught Prenatal Yoga while raising a family.
 She founded Hygieia College, a mentorship program.
 She is credited with popularizing the practice of lotus birth in the United States.

 As a keynote speaker at conferences on genital integrity, Parvati was an advocate for eradicating circumcision.
 She also authored "The Wound Reveals The Cure: A Utah Model For Ending The Cycle of Sexual Mutilation".

-Parvati died at home in Joseph, Utah on December 1, 2005, aged 56, after a two-year battle with Hepatitis C.
+Parvati died at home in Joseph, Utah, on December 1, 2005, aged 56, after a two-year battle with Hepatitis C. Jeannine's friend and sister midwife, Barbara "Babz" Covington held her through to the end.